 When your personal information is processed by LabVine (or any EU institution), you have the right to know about it.
 You have the right to access the information and have it rectified without delay if it is inaccurate or incomplete.
 You can ask to have it blocked under certain circumstances.
 You can also object to it being processed if you think the processing is unfair and unlawful and ask for it to be deleted.
 You can request that any of the above changes be communicated to other parties to whom your data have been disclosed.
 You also have the right not to be subject to automated decisions (made solely by machines) affecting you, as defined by law.

 These rights are outlined in Articles 13 to 19 of the current data protection Regulation 45/2001.

-For more information about how LabVine uses your personal data, for example when you visit our website or engage with us on social media, please go to our data protection notice page.
+For more information about how LabVine uses your personal data, for example when you visit our website or engage with us on social media, please download our Privacy Statement.